canonical/test_observer/backend/README.md

 ### 5. [Optional] seed the database

 Run `scripts/seed_data.py` script to seed the database with some dummy data.
 This can be useful when working with front-end.
+Note that this needs to run within the container.

+`$ kubectl exec -it service/test-observer-api -- python scripts/seed_data.py`

 ## Dependency Management